thordnel/dotregaddin/README.md

 * **Username:** `demo`
 * **Password:** `demo`

+## 🫵 Operational Instruction (demo):
+1. Select a batch available for the instructor.
+2. Inspect or select any of the shown sheets for the selected batch: eg. Attendance, Gradesheet, Midterm, Final, Trainees List
+3.

 ## ⚙️ Core Architecture & Functions

 The architecture utilizes standard Office Web Add-in components to deliver functionality securely and efficiently: